-In November 1979, while I was 4-months old and sucking down baby milk, Bob Dylan was getting his first taste of the milk of newfound faith in Jesus Christ.
+In November 1979, while I was a 4-month old sucking down baby milk, Bob Dylan was getting his first taste of the milk of newfound faith in Jesus Christ.
 Dylan was about to shock the world and confuse and offend most his fanbase with his first tour as a “born again” believer.
 His next tour would showcase his overtly gospel-themed songs from his new Slow Train Coming (1979) album.

 In his book Bob Dylan: A Spiritual Life (2017), Scott Marshall shares a story of Dylan’s preparation for his fourteen night stand in San Francisco in November 1979.
 Dylan had just hired a personal assistant named Dave Kelly to be his spokesperson during this period as he faced the backlash of going public with his new faith.
 Kelly shares the following story that is one more painful reminder of the devastating effect a divided church can have on would-be rich ministry opportunities:

 “While we were in Santa Monica prepping for the two weeks [of concerts] in San Francisco, Bob asked me if I could call the churches in San Francisco.
 He’d see we had a youth group and an outreach group at the Vineyard so he basically said: